aiwantaozi/infra-logging/Problem.md

 ## Need to check
 1. what the dashboard version, tpr object could seen in the dashboard, but crd can't
+2. how to indentify different namespace, we need to distinguish the default(system namespace) and user namespace. the idenfify need to send to k8s controller by UI.

 ## Solve